pkardas/notes/books/ddd.md

 People responsible for the implementation should participate in modeling.
 Strict separation of responsibilities is harmful.
 Modeling and implementation are couples in model-driven design.
 Any technical person contributing to the model must spend some time touching the code.
 Every developer must be involved in some level of discussion about the model.

+## Chapter 4: Isolating the Domain

+Layered Architecture - the essential principle is that any element of a layer depends only on other elements in the same layer or on elements of the layers beneath it.
+Each layer specializes in a particular aspect of a computer program.
+Most commonly used layers:

+- UI (Presentation) Layer - showing information to the user and interpreting the user's commands.
+- Application Layer - this layer does not contain business logic, but only coordinates tasks and delegates work to collaborations of domain objects in the next layer down.
+- Domain (Model) Layer - responsible for representing concepts of business, information about business situation and busness rules.
+This layer is the heart of business software.
+- Infrastructure Layer - generic technical capabilities that support the higher layers (message sending, drawing widgets on the UI, ...), may also support the pattern of interactions between the 4 layers through an architectural framework.

+Partition a complex program into layers, develop a design within each layer that is cohesive and that depends only on the layers below.
+Concentrate all the code related the domain model in one layer and isolate it from the rest of the user interface, application and infrastructure code.

+The domain models, free of the responsibility of displaying themselves, storing themselves, managing application tasks and so forth, can be focused on expressing the domain model.
+This allows to evolve model to be rich enough and clear enough to capture essential business knowledge and put it to work.

+Such separation allows a much cleaner design for each layer, especially because they tend to evolve at different pace.

+Upper layers can user or manipulate elements of lower ones straightforwardly by calling their public interfaces.

+Domain-driven design requires only one particular layer to exist.